savagerunderscorelex/Stop-Being-A-Weenie/README.md

 ## About

 Stop Being A Weenie is a game where you play as a Wiener Dog / Dachshund.
-The goal of the game is to collect all the hotdogs scattered around the map in each levelk
+The goal of the game is to collect all the hotdogs scattered around the map in each level

 **Time Spent:** ![Hackatime: Time Spent on this project](https://hackatime-badge.hackclub.com/U08UGTGS4HE/Stop-Being-A-Weenie )